faridEsnaashari/twitter/README.md

         {
             status: 200,
             success: true,
-            message: "verification code sent"
+            message: "code sent successfully"
         }
         ```

 ***
 - Status code: 503
-    - description: If same phonenumber or national_id_number already exists in database, you get a response like this:
+    - description: If there is some error about sms panel, you get a response like this:
     - body:

         ```javascript